furechan/where-toy/README.md

 The module is a thin layer around ```importlib``` to display the location and contents of an installed module or package.
 The script exits with an error code if the module is not found.
+This is similar to `python -minspect <name> -d` but adds the option to display the package contents as a tree.

 ## Usage